WoltLab/docs.woltlab.com/docs/getting-started_quick-start.md

----
-title: Creating a simple package
+# Creating a simple package
-sidebar: sidebar
-permalink: getting-started_quick-start.html
-folder: getting-started
----

 ## Setup and Requirements